wilhamsJW/sales-backend/README.md

 <h2>Description</h2>

+Sales Management System

+This project aims to create a complete online store system using modern web development technologies.
+The system consists of a RESTful API on the backend, developed using the Nest.js framework, to manage the buying and selling operations in the online store.
+TypeScript is also used for data typing and code quality improvement.

+The system addresses important aspects such as authentication and authorization, session management, data validation, security, scalability, and performance.
+Good web development practices have been applied, including writing unit tests and creating clean, testable, and maintainable code.

+By the end of this project, the necessary skills to create a complete online store system using modern web development technologies have been acquired.
+This project is ideal for web developers who want to enhance their skills in modern technologies, write high-quality code, and ensure code quality through unit testing.

+<h2>Description translation</h2>

 Sistema de Gerenciamento de Vendas

 Este projeto tem como objetivo criar um sistema completo de loja online utilizando tecnologias modernas de desenvolvimento web.
 O sistema consiste em uma API RESTful no backend, desenvolvida utilizando o framework Nest.js, para gerenciar as operações de compra e venda na loja online.
 Também é utilizado o TypeScript para tipagem de dados e melhoria da qualidade do código.